High Risk Pregnancy

 Mild hypertension may need no treatment.
 There is usually little risk.
 But it is important to regularly monitor BP and report on development of warning symptoms.
 Regular checks to see how your pregnancy is progressing may be all that is needed until the natural time of birth.
 Checks may include blood tests and an ultrasound scan to look at how your baby is growing and to check the blood flow from the placenta to the baby (Doppler).
 Sometimes a low dose anti- hypertensive drug is started to prevent further exacerbation.

 In case of moderate to severe hypertension, there are risks to both, the mother and the baby.
 Blood tests may be suggested to check to see how much your blood pressure is affecting you.
-The wellbeing of your baby may also be checked using ultrasound scanning and doppler.
+The well being of your baby may also be checked using ultrasound scanning and Doppler.
 A recording of your baby’s heart rate may be carried out.
 Many a times the only cure is to deliver your baby.
 This may be fine if your pregnancy is near to term.
-The birth can be induced, or your baby can be born by Caesarean section if necessary.
+The birth can be induced, or your baby can be born by Cesarean section if necessary.
 However, a difficult decision may have to be made if high blood pressure is detected earlier in your pregnancy.
 Medication, one or more, to lower the blood pressure may be prescribed for a while.
 This may allow your pregnancy to progress further before delivering your baby.